vippsas/vipps-psp-api/vipps-psp-api.md

 (TRID) to the authorization message.
 It will always be available in DE48, SE33, SF6.

 Vipps is working on providing delegated authentication with MasterCard.
-As the time of writing you should expect soft declines on all MasterCard transactions.
+As the time of writing, you should expect soft declines on all MasterCard transactions.
 Vipps initially returns ECI-06 for Mastercard, this should be handled as "no 3DS, no challenge requested" in accordance with your acquirer.

 ### Token Requestor Ids

-For Visa/Mastercard the Token Requestor ID (TRID) is an eleven digit number.
+For Visa/Mastercard, the Token Requestor ID (TRID) is an eleven digit number.
-And is added by the Scheme in the processing of the payments.
+It is added by the scheme in the processing of the payments.

 ### 3DSecure and Network tokens

-In order to start a 3DS session simply use the Network Token Number instead of the regular PAN.
+In order to start a 3DS session, simply use the Network Token Number instead of the regular PAN.
 The scheme Directory Server maps the Network Token to the underlying PAN before it requests the challenge session from the Issuing Bank's ACS.
 CVC is not required in order to perform the 3DS session with a network token.

-Once the 3DS CAVV cryptogram is acquired from the 3DS session both the CAVV and the token cryptogram must be submitted in the authorization request in the fields specified by the acquirer in order to perform a valid authorization.
+Once the 3DS CAVV cryptogram is acquired from the 3DS session, both the CAVV and the token cryptogram must be submitted in the authorization request in the fields specified by the acquirer.
+This is necessary to perform a valid authorization.

 ### Magic Numbers for EMVCo Tokens

 Any request to the Vipps PSP API will return a Visa Token.
-However this can be changed by setting the amount in the init request.
-No matter what is selected in the app the Token returned in the MakePayment request will be:
+However, this can be changed by setting the amount in the init request.
+No matter what is selected in the app, the Token returned in the MakePayment request will be:

 | Amount Value | Token Number | Expiry | Cryptogram